Best practices

-Learn essential best practices for successful PuzzleMe implementation and launch.
+Learn best practices for successful PuzzleMe implementation and launch.

-Explore and use the series or puzzle branding options to apply your brand's own fonts, colors, and masthead to the puzzles.
+Use the series or puzzle branding options to apply your brand's own fonts, colors, and masthead to the puzzles.
+Consistent branding ensures your puzzles match your website's look and feel, and make it seem native to your platform.

 More information on branding →